cupnoodle/fluffyes/55-paid-to-free.md

-As the [default OpenSSL pod](https://github.com/FredericJacobs/OpenSSL-Pod) has not been updated for years, it didn't adapt to the new cocoapods-downloader behaviour and [will fail to install](https://github.com/FredericJacobs/OpenSSL-Pod/issues/49) if we have used it.

-We will be using a forked version of the OpenSSL pod which includes the fix for cocoapods-downloader, in your Podfile, type in this line :
+We will be using the [OpenSSL-Universal](https://github.com/krzyzanowskim/OpenSSL) pod for installing the OpenSSL library.

 ```Podfile
 target 'receiptz' do